 For today, it’s all about upgrading the floors with LVT

 If you’ve been a longtime reader, you may remember that we installed sheet vinyl flooring on our Winnebago.
 At the time, it was the most affordable option.
-While the flooring was very durable, it was challenging to work with on the install.
+While the flooring was very durable, it was challenging to work with on the installation.

 Fast-forward to today; we have a very good friend who has a construction business and has done many jobs installing LVT.
 He happened to have some leftover boxes of LVT that he gifted us.
-He also borrowed us his LVT cutter and left us with some professional tips to do the install 100% by ourselves.
+He also borrowed us his LVT cutter and left us with some professional tips to do the installation 100% by ourselves.

-Before I get into sharing tips and how we installed it in our camper, here the reasons why LVT is an AWESOME choice for a camper.
+Before I get into sharing tips and how we installed it in our camper, here are the reasons why LVT is an AWESOME choice for a camper.